 Adam De Vecchi – Deputy Head

-Adam has taught in Brazil and in the UK for a combined time of nearly 20 years.
+Adam has taught in Brazil and in the UK for a combined time of over 20 years.
 He has had experience in education from EYFS through to KS5 both in mainstream and special educational settings.
-In the past eight years, he has worked in the Autism specialist schools in the UK.
+In the past ten years, he has worked in the Autism specialist schools in the UK.
 Alongside this, his qualifications include a Bachelor’s Degree in Physical Education, qualified teacher status, a master’s Degree in Further Education, a SENCO qualification and a Designated Safeguarding Lead – Level 3.
-He is also a physical intervention instructor.

 Rachael Brown- Clerk